PipiHi0926/PipiHi0926/README.md

 ### About Me:
 Hi!
-I'm a dedicated data scientist with extensive experience in scheduling and dispatching heuristic algorithms, machine learning applications, and time series analysis.
+I'm a dedicated **data scientist** with extensive experience in scheduling and dispatching **heuristic algorithms**, **machine learning** applications, and **time series analysis**.
 As a technical project manager, I excel in leading and executing complex projects, ensuring that technical solutions align with business goals while delivering successful outcomes.

 ### Working on: 🚀